 Part of project: Natural flood management

-To date the project has involved scoping and landowner engagement to identify suitable options and the development and implementation of the monitoring strategy to measure the effectiveness of these measures, including the installation of rain gauges, measuring devices and time-lapse cameras.
+To start off with the project involved scoping and landowner engagement to identify suitable NFM options and the development and implementation of the monitoring strategy to measure the effectiveness of these measures, including the installation of rain gauges and water level measuring devices.

 Leaky dams site:

-- Four water level measuring devices installed at the leaky dams site:
+Four water level measuring devices have been installed at the leaky dams site:

 - Two bracketing the entire site i.e. one at the upstream end and one at the downstream end of the series of leaky dams

 - Two on one leaky dam i.e. one directly upstream and one directly downstream of one dam

 Plus a tipping bucket rain gauge to record rainfall events.

 Additionally, a PhD and an undergraduate student from Newcastle University are carrying out their research projects on this site.

 Two water level measuring devices at the upstream and downstream ends.
 Students from the University of Salford will be assessing the difference in hydrographs and typography from drone surveys.